 About First Baptist Church

 At First Baptist Church we have a place for you - whether you're a regular churchgoer, someone who's never been part of a church family or you're new to the Fayetteville area.
-From Fayetteville to Fort Liberty (formerly Fort Bragg) out to Wade and St. Paul’s, people come from all over to be a part of the First Baptist Church family!
+From Fayetteville to Fort Bragg out to Wade and St. Paul’s, people come from all over to be a part of the First Baptist Church family!

 We respect your opinion.